Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/6-merge-and-analyze.md

 	Based on the results, would you say that flights from Atlanta departed relatively on time?

 1. A final question that you might ask is "Which 10 airports are the worst for departure delays?"
 DataFrame's `groupby()` method can play a role here by grouping flights by origin.
-This question also provides an opportunity for you to combine several techniques that you've seen before to compute averages, sort the data in descending order, and provide a row count to `head()`:
+This also presents you with the opportunity to combine several of the techniques you've learned about to compute averages, sort the data in descending order, and provide a row count to `head()`:

 	```python
 	df.groupby('ORIGIN')['DEP_DELAY'].mean().sort_values(ascending=False).head(10)